bh90210/go-sessions-stores/README.md

 For a full documentation of the library see the [original repository](https://github.com/kataras/go-sessions).

-Full examples can be found in the [examples](https://github.com/bh90210/go-sessions-stores/tree/main/examples) dir.
+Full examples can be found in the [examples](https://github.com/bh90210/go-sessions-stores/tree/main/examples) folder.

 ### Mongo